Danyang Yonghong Marine Rubber Co., Ltd.

 · High flexibility for dredger movement

-In capital dredging, suction hoses often handle dense and compacted material, making structural integrity essential.
+In capital dredging, the mud suction hose often handles dense and compacted material, making structural integrity essential.

 Armored hoses are commonly deployed in capital dredging works where hoses are exposed to external mechanical damage.